 The Value Line Timeliness Rank measures probable relative price performance of the approximately 1,700 stocks during the next six to 12 months on an easy-to-understand scale from 1 (Highest) to 5 (Lowest).
 The components of The Value Line Ranking System for Timeliness include factors such as the 10-year trend of relative earnings and prices, recent earnings and price changes, and earnings surprises.
 All data are actual and known.
 A computer program combines these elements into a forecast of the price change of each stock, relative to all other ranked stocks for the six to 12 months ahead.
 The Value Line universe of 1,700 stocks accounts for approximately 90% of the market capitalization of all stocks traded on the U.S. exchanges.

-Changes in the Timeliness Ranks can be caused by:
+Changes in the Timeliness Rank can be caused by:

 Our performance record is discussed here and shown below.
-The first shows that our 1-ranked stocks had appreciated 49,440%* (before commission costs and before dividends) between April 16, 1965 and December 31, 2013.
-That compared with a gain of 1,718% for the Dow Jones Industrial Average.
+The first shows that our 1-ranked stocks had appreciated 49,586%* (before commission costs and before dividends) between April 16, 1965 and December 31, 2015.
+That compared with a gain of 1,811% for the Dow Jones Industrial Average.
 That is, if you consistently owned the one hundred stocks ranked number one out of the total of approximately 1,700, the portfolio, as a whole, would have appreciated more than 49,000%.
-The second graph shows that if you bought all our 1-ranked stocks at year end of each year, held them until the next year end, and then set up a new portfolio of 1-ranked stocks at the end of each subsequent year, the portfolio would have risen 28,586%** since 1965.
-These are records we believe nobody else has ever matched.

-Value Line has been calculating changes in the Timeliness Rank on a weekly basis for more than 48 years and has been publishing the results in Value Line Selection & Opinion.
-The record of weekly performance is outstanding and is shown in the chart and table below.
+Value Line has been calculating changes in the Timeliness Rank on a weekly basis for more than 50 years.
+The record of weekly performance is outstanding and is shown in the chart below.
 There you can see just how stocks ranked 1, 2, 3, 4, and 5 for Timeliness have done, assuming that all rank changes were implemented each week.

 What you can clearly see is that there have been spectacular results not only for stocks in Groups 1 and 2, but also, in reverse, for those in Groups 4 and 5.
 You can see that our evaluations for Timeliness are equally effective in showing both good stocks to seek and poor ones to avoid.